Green IT and sustainability refer to the practices and initiatives aimed at reducing the

 power their data centers and IT operations.
 This helps reduce reliance on

-3. E-Waste Management: The disposal and management of electronic waste (e-
+fossil fuels and lowers carbon footprints. - E-Waste Management: The disposal and management of electronic waste (e-

 waste) pose significant environmental challenges.
 Sustainable IT practices